Questions about learning in general

 Change this in the deck options (not the general settings): It’s called: don’t play audio automatically.

-If you want to turn the vocab cards into English -> Japanese, you can exchange the front/back templates.
+Before you go ahead, check out this article I wrote on how to practice output.
+If you still want to turn the vocab cards into English -> Japanese, you can exchange the front/back templates.
 If you want to do both Japanese -> English and English Japanese, you need to add a second card type and exchange front/back templates on that type.
 You can add a new card with the options button on the right (see first image).
 Afterwards, you should move the English -> Japanese cards to a new deck (second image).

 Switch front / back template: